On the total volume of the double hyperbolic space: Special cases of for

 We first clarify some notions by pointing out some combinatorial differences between $\mathbb{DH}^n$ and $\mathbb{H}^n$.
-Recall that a polytope $P$ in $\mathbb{DH}^n$ can be expressed as a finite intersection of closed half-spaces in $\mathbb{DH}^n$.
-An \emph{ideal vertex} of $P$ is an ideal point on $P$ such that it is also an intersection of the boundaries of some of the closed half-spaces.
-A \emph{face} of $P$ satisfies the following two conditions: (1) it is either the empty set or an intersection of $P$ and the boundaries of some of the closed half-spaces, and (2) it is not an ideal vertex.
-Notice that this definition of a face may not be as intuitive as in the $M^n$ case.
-For example, while a half circle in $\mathbb{DH}^1$ has two vertices, it has only \emph{one}, not two, 0-dimensional face, which is a $\mathbb{DH}^0$ that contains two points.
-For an overview of polytopes see Ziegler \cite{Ziegler:polytopes}.
+Recall that a polytope $P$ in $\mathbb{DH}^n$ is a finite intersection of closed half-spaces in $\mathbb{DH}^n$.
+A \emph{face} of $P$ is an intersection of $P$ and the faces of some of the closed half-spaces.
+(Due to the symmetry between $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$, a 0-dimensional face is always a $\mathbb{DH}^0$ that contains a pair of vertices.)
+When the intersection is a point on $\partial\mathbb{H}^n$, it is called an \emph{ideal vertex}, see Figure~\ref{figure_ideal}.
+In $\mathbb{H}^n$ if we relax the convex polytope to include ideal vertices, then an ideal vertex is also a 0-dimensional face of the convex polytope.
+But in $\mathbb{DH}^n$ we do not treat ideal vertex as a face of $P$, because an ideal vertex is not a vertex of any 1-dimensional face of $P$.
+Any face of $P$ in $\mathbb{DH}^n$ is a lower dimensional polytope itself.

-\begin{remark} For a polytope of type 2 in $\mathbb{H}^n$, the concept of an ideal vertex is defined similarly, but the definition of a face is slightly different, where an ideal vertex is always considered a $0$-dimensional face of the polytope of type 2. \end{remark}